numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 ..
 Note:: The ECDF graphs are also known under the name data profile
     (see [MOR2009]_).
-However we aggregate here over several targets for a same function while the data profile are standardly used displaying results for a single fixed target [Rios:2012]_.
+However we aggregate here over several targets for a same function while data profiles are standardly used displaying results for a single fixed target [Rios:2012]_.

     Also, here we advocate **not to aggregate over dimension** as the dimension is typically an input parameter to the algorithm that can